spiritphyz/React-Photo-Gallery/README.md

 Demo: http://spiritphyz.io/giant-gallery

 ## Features
-#### Responsive Design
+#### Responsive and Accessible Design
 The layout can accomodate wide desktop browser windows and skinny mobile phone screens.
 The navigation bar will collapse into a "hamburber menu" for image list access when the window is too narrow.
+The menu system incorporates extra tags to provide additional information to users browsing with screen readers.

 #### Modular Components
 There is one main container component that sends state information to many